glycerine/spin_paxos/README.md

 then the delay becomes a dropped message.
-So fifo auto leases preserves correctness (safety), but only assuming a quorum knows about the fifo-lease, and has promised to repsect it.
+So fifo auto leases preserves correctness (safety), but only assuming a quorum knows about the fifo-lease, and has promised to respect it.
 This motivates why any lease has to go through the consensus process itself to become established with a quorum.
 We cannot assume anything based on a non-quorum fifo